samraym/network_attacks/README.md

 ###  FTP Brute-force Defense

-To counter brute-force attempts from the Internet targeting the FTP server, we implemented a rate-limiting defense named ftp_defense.py directly on r2, which acts as the gateway between the Internet and the internal network.
+To counter brute-force attempts from the Internet targeting the FTP server, we implemented a rate-limiting defense directly on r2 named ftp_defense.py, which acts as the gateway between the Internet and the internal network.

 The script uses iptables to: